WE-are-FPV/JeNo-5.1/README.md

 A set of **[optimized TPU for bando bashing](https://github.com/WE-are-FPV/JeNo-5.1/tree/main/tpu/bando_edition)** is also available to guarantee the best durability.

-With a DJI Air Unit O3, you benefit from a **lighter and more robust** setup compared to traditional frames, with a clear FOV.
+With a DJI Air Unit O3/O4 Pro, you benefit from a **lighter and more robust** setup compared to traditional frames, with a clear FOV.

 ![JeNo - exploded view](./images/JeNo_exploded2.jpg)